When it’s time to get a new computer, users are faced with a common choice between a laptop vs desktop computer.

 If you travel for work or even work from home and just like the freedom of working from a desk, the sofa, or the backyard, a laptop is going to enable that type of freedom.

 One limitation of many laptops is the screen space you have available.
 If you want a lightweight and easy-to-carry laptop, then you may find the smaller screen makes it much harder to do your work.

 Desktop PCs, unless they’re all-in-one, give you the freedom to choose from different screen sizes and swap them out anytime.
 This allows you to get a larger display with more screen real estate, which can be a plus when it comes to productivity.

 Laptops can be hooked up to other monitors to increase screen space, but this will then reduce their portability factor.

 Battery Power Supply

 If you’re working on a desktop computer and the power goes out, your PC is down until you get power again.
-Desktop computers don’t come with internal batteries like laptops do.
+Desktop PCs don’t come with an internal battery power supply like laptops do.

 On the other hand, today’s laptop batteries can support anywhere between an average of 6 – 12 hours of computing time without need for an external power source, which can be a big advantage during an outage.

 Because desktop computers stay in one place most of the time, they’re much less likely to be damaged due to being dropped or to be stolen.